ryan-l-robinson/tech.ryanrobinson.ca/content/posts/descriptive-alt.md

 On the other hand, adding more text description that needs to be spoken out loud is a linear function.
 If you have twice as much descriptive content, that's twice as much time to listen to it.
 Maybe you structure it in such a way that they can get the basics out of the way and then have the longer description in a different spot that they can easily skip over, giving them a choice, but that's not always going to be easy.

 So what's the answer?
-How much description should be added for screenreader users?
+How much description should be added for screen reader users?
 Like many things in life, I think the answer is "it depends."

 Here's one scenario: you're posting on Mastodon about how cute your cat is.
 In that kind of scenario, the point is the details.
 You probably should have a description of the cat and what makes it cute.
 If somebody is choosing to listen to the description of the image attached to a post about how cute your cat is, it's probably fair to assume that they want the details even if that takes a minute or two.